lemonade-sdk/infinity-arcade/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to:
+- Share interesting game prompts and results by opening an issue!
 - Report bugs or request features via GitHub issues.
 - Submit pull requests for improvements.
-- Share interesting game prompts and results.

 ## License and Attribution